mlzxy/Zeta/_guide/Config.md

 demo.load();
 ~~~

-##Namespace
+## Namespace
 The namespace part has been explained in the [module chapter](http://zetajs.io/guide/Module.html).

-##What To Config
+## What To Config

-###Specific Directory
+### Specific Directory

-The root variable equals to the prefix of your all path while the public means the prefix of the static files' path.
+The root variable means where to search modules, while the public means the prefix path of the files for `static, sendFile, render`.

 ~~~js
 //default option